 Your enterprise platform requires strong ties to your back-end systems like Microsoft, for instance.
 Poor understanding of business processes is a huge risk factor in implementing an effective mobile strategy.

 Pay close attention to the mobile solution provider’s back-end experience, as he could simply build some basic test integrations.
-Integration of systems is one of the main cost-driven factors in mobile projects.
+Integration of systems is one of the main cost-driven factors in mobile projects, but it is a required step towards mobile transformation maturity.

 Today mobility is transforming the way we live.
 Enterprise mobility technology has been on focus for IT investment companies for a while now.
 Companies need to rethink their key services for a seamless mobile experience.
 Work is slowly blending with people’s lives, so you need to address this emergently in order to stay relevant.
 Mobile devices are now key to employees productivity.